 The summary unaudited pro forma consolidated financial data of Maravai LifeSciences Holdings, Inc. presented below have been derived from our unaudited pro forma condensed consolidated financial statements and notes included elsewhere in this prospectus.
-The summary unaudited pro forma financial data as of and for the year ended December 31, 2019 and as of and for the nine months ended September 30, 2020, gives effect to the Organizational Transactions as described in "Organizational Structure," including the consummation of this offering, the use of the net proceeds therefrom and related transactions, as described in "Use of Proceeds" and "Unaudited Pro Forma Condensed Consolidated Financial Data," as if all such transactions had occurred on January 1, 2019, with respect to the condensed consolidated statement of operations data and September 30, 2020, with respect to the condensed consolidated balance sheet data.
-The unaudited pro forma financial data include various estimates that are subject to material change and may not be indicative of what our operations or financial position would have been had this offering and related transactions taken place on the dates indicated, or that may be expected to occur in the future.
+The summary unaudited pro forma financial data as of and for the year ended December 31, 2019 and as of and for the nine months ended September 30, 2020, gives effect to the Organizational Transactions as described in "Organizational Structure," including the consummation of this offering, the use of the net proceeds therefrom and related transactions, as described in "Use of Proceeds" and "Unaudited Pro Forma Condensed Consolidated Financial Data," as if all such transactions had occurred on January 1, 2019, with respect to the condensed consolidated statement of operations data and September 30, 2020, with respect to the condensed consolidated statement of that are subject to material change and may not be indicative of what our operations or financial position would have been had this offering and related transactions taken place on the dates indicated, or that may be expected to occur in the future.
 See "Unaudited Pro Forma Condensed Consolidated Financial Information" for a complete description of the adjustments and assumptions underlying the summary unaudited pro forma consolidated financial data.